arielchuri/forglory/crystalcastles.md

 #### Stamina Dice
 Stamina, fatigue, carrying, breath holding.
+Stamina dice maybe added to anyother roll but are not recovered until after a short rest.

 #### Health Dice
 Health Points, disease resistance, poison resistance.
+Health pips and dice are removed as the character takes damage.
+A single health die is recovered upon a nights rest.

-#### Luck Dice
+#### Style Dice
-Luck is a pool of meta currency that can be used to enhance a roll.
-Luck maybe earned through using your character's _dooms_ or by pleasing your patron.
+Style is a pool of meta currency that can be used to enhance a roll.
+Style maybe earned through using your character's _dooms_ or by pleasing your patron.

 ### [charactersheet.md](charactersheet.md)